Real-Time Dam Levels

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Wellington's water levels will depend heavily on upcoming seasonal rainfall patterns.
-Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
+State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.

 Location Map